 Dr. Wang is a board-certified ophthalmologist who specializes in glaucoma and cataracts.
 After receiving her undergraduate degree from the University of Rochester, New York, Dr. Wang then pursued her medical degree at Duke University School of Medicine where she was elected into Alpha Omega Alpha, the most prestigious and nationally-recognized medical honor society.

 Surgically, she performs cataract surgery, provides glaucoma laser treatment as well as procedures ranging from the micro-incisional (or minimally invasive) glaucoma surgeries (MIGS) to the traditional filtering, and glaucoma devices implantation.

 Dr. Wang has exceptional experience and interest in conducting clinical and epidemiological research projects with publications on many top ophthalmology journals, including Ophthalmology, JAMA Ophthalmology, Investigative Ophthalmology & Visual Science and British Journal of Ophthalmology.
 She continues to work on research projects with colleagues throughout the U.S. and in China on surgical outcomes and ophthalmology education.
 She has been invited to present her work at several regional and national meetings.
 She also dedicates her time to writing a patient education blog in Chinese explaining basic eye conditions such as dry eyes, cataracts and glaucoma.

-During Dr. Wang’s free time, she plays badminton at a national competitive level and loves ballet and Chinese classical dance.
-She enjoys writing, Chinese traditional painting, gardening, travelling and hiking with her two dogs, Hulu and Benzi.
+During Dr. Wang’s free time, she plays badminton at a nationally competitive level and loves ballet and Chinese classical dance.
+She enjoys writing, Chinese traditional painting, gardening, traveling, and hiking with her two dogs, Hulu and Benzi.
 As an asset to our diverse community of patients, she is also fluent in Mandarin and Cantonese.

 “I thrive to help restore and improve my patients’ vision, but they at the same time help change the way I view the world!
 It is a beautiful thing when a career and a passion come together.”